lecion/learngit/README.txt

 You can know sth via me!
 new line!!
 Git tracks changes of files.
-Creating a new branch is quick!
+Creating a new branch is quick & simple!